About local gov reorganisation

-If we DO put forward our model for reorganisation and government supports it, it will open the door to a possible devolution deal for our area.
+If the government decides to progress one of the proposals, it could open the door to a possible devolution deal for our area.
 That would mean more powers to decide things at local level and more investment into roads, housing and a greener economy.

 The Minister has made it clear that the government sees unitary government in York and North Yorkshire as integral to the devolution and the"levelling up" agenda.
 So let's get it right.